 Square Kilometre Array

 The SKA will be a giant radio telescope with an effective collecting area of one-million m2 that will operate between 50 MHz to at least 14 GHz.
-The SKA will be built in two phases, first science is expected in 2019 and it is planned to be fully operational by 2024.
+The SKA will be built in two phases.
+Construction will start in early 2022.
+Operation of SKA-Phase 1 is planned by 2029.
 The low-frequency part of the observatory will be built at the optimal site in Western Australia, while the mid- and high-frequency part will be built in Southern Africa where it can be merged with the SKA precursor MeerKAT and connected to the large European and German radio telescopes, enormously extending the European very long baseline interferometry network.

 Credits for the above pictures: SKA Organisation/TDP/DRAO/Swinburne Astronomy Productions